Emerald Tablets of Thoth the Atlantean

-The Emerald Tablets of Thoth the Atlantean is a pseudohistorical book written by cult leader Maurice Doreal (1898–1963) and first published in the 1940s or early 1950s.
+The Emerald Tablets of Thoth the Atlantean is a pseudohistorical book written by Maurice Doreal (1898–1963) and first published in the 1940s or early 1950s.
 Influenced by ancient Egyptian texts and Lovecraftian stories about part-reptilian civilizations emerging from ancient Egypt-like ruins, it deals with Atlantis, an ancient race of serpent-headed men, alchemy, and a variety of other topics.

 Background

 The book Emerald Tablets of Thoth the Atlantean was authored in the wake of the Theosophical movement and the rising popularity of the fictional tales of H. P. Lovecraft (1890–1937).
 Written by Maurice Doreal, who in 1930 had founded the cult Brotherhood of the White Temple, it was published in the 1940s or early 1950s, most likely before 1953.

 Works that had inspired Doreal in particular were The Dunwich Horror (1928) and Hounds of Tindalos (1929), as well as two fabled occult Egyptian texts, the Emerald Tablet and the Book of Thoth.